Ant1882/STM32-Simple-CLI/README.md

 go
 -Toggles the LED and prints a message

-Thrown together, will be tidied up and more functionality added
+Thrown together, will be tidied up and more functionality added.